yaraFarouk/translateAndLearnApp/README.md

-# Gemini Language Learning App
+# Translate And Learn App

-Welcome to **Gemini**, your ultimate language learning companion!
+Welcome to **Translate And Learn App build with Gemini**, your ultimate language learning companion!
 Gemini is designed to transform your language learning journey into an engaging, efficient, and enjoyable experience.
 Whether you're a beginner or an advanced learner, Gemini offers a suite of powerful features to help you master new languages with ease.

 ## Features